mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

     $ cd dali-csharp-binder
 ~~~

-* Build NUI csharp bindings
-    1. Build bindings by running these commands from the 'dali-csharp-binder' folder.
+* Build NUI csharp bindings, by running these commands from the 'dali-csharp-binder' folder.

 ~~~{.sh}
     $ autoreconf --install